 To supplement those mostly older studies, in the composition of this book I have relied heavily upon recently published study Bibles.
 These contain the results of the best evangelical scholarship.
-After writing my notes, I mined these study Bibles for further information about background, parallel passages in the Scriptures, and generally accepted interpretations.
+After writing my notes, I mined study Bibles for further information about background, parallel passages in the Scriptures, and generally accepted interpretations.
 In this way, I hope that I have avoided major errors of interpretation.
-I freely and gladly acknowledge my debt to the scholars who have contributed to these essential guides for the understanding of the Bible.
+I freely and gladly acknowledge my debt to the scholars who have contributed to these essential guides for understanding the Bible.

-The most useful to me have been these:
+The most useful to me have been: